sjbavier/Reference/network/linux-network-wireless-mischief.md

 - -3 parameter to make the application only process ARP requests

+### Finding keys

+FMS, KoreK attacks and PTW ( Fluhrer, Mantin and Shamir) attacks target RC4 applied to WEP which uses a 3 byte (24-bit) IV (Initialization Vector)concatenated with a key.
+By simulating the encryption process we can reconstruct the key byte by byte with a 5% chance to find the correct byte.

+The FMS attack  takes  from  4,000,000  to  6,000,000  packets  to  break  WEP.
+The  enhanced  KoreK  needs  just  500,000  to  2,000,000  packets.
+With  PTW  meanwhile  the  capture  of  40,000  packets  gives  you  approximately  a  50%  probability  of  finding  the  key,  and  if  you  have 85,000 packets, it goes up to 95%.

-Using the capture ARP requests and responses file we can use aircrack-ng to determine the key (PTW)
+Using the captured ARP requests and responses file we can use aircrack-ng to determine the key (PTW)

 ```sh
 aircrack-ng <packets.cap>